ChristophHeidemann/operator_gb_Z/README.md

 # oprator_gb_Z

 ## Description
-This package is a modification of https://github.com/ClemensHofstadler/operator_gb that allows for Gröbner basis computations with integer coefficients.
+This package is a modification of https://github.com/ClemensHofstadler/operator_gb that allows for Gröbner basis computations with integer coefficients and was part of my thesis "Noncommutative Gröbner bases over Euclidean domains and the F4 algorithm".

 ## License
 Distributed under the terms of the GNU General Public License (GPL, see the LICENSE file), either version 2 or (at your option) any later version